cb125/Dynamics/README.md

 Bumford, Dylan.
 2015.
 Incremental quantification and the dynamics of pair-list phenomena.  *Semantics and Pragmatics* 8.9.
 1--70.

+Carter, Sam.
+To appear.
+The Dynamics of Loose Talk. *Nous*.

+Carter, Sam.
+In review.
+Force and choice: FCIs in Permissive and Directive Imperatives.

+Carter, Sam.
+To appear.
+Vagueness and discourse dynamics.  *Linguistics meets Philosophy*.
+Cambridge University Press.

 Charlow, Simon.
 2016.
 Post-suppositions and semantic theory.
 Lingbuzz/003243.
 To appear in *Journal of Semantics*.